 Within the smart filter bar, app-specific filters are also possible.
 Apart from the combo box, select, input field, search field, and value help, it’s also possible to use other controls, such as the date picker or the rating indicator, in breakout scenarios.

-The filter bar collapses when scrolling down the page (with sap.m.Table only), and expands again when scrolling back up.
-To avoid this automatic expansion/collapse, users can also pin the filter bar so that it always stays open.
+The filter bar collapses when scrolling down the page (with sap.m.Table only), and expandeds again when scrolling back up.
+To avoid this automatic expansion and collapse, users can also pin the filter bar so that it always stays open.

-Expanding and collapsing the filter bar also works by clicking the background of the title bar.
+Expansion and collapse of the filter bar also works by clicking on the background of the title bar.

 Use the manual update mode only if you run into performance problems while loading the table data.